jstp/jstp-uri/README.md

 The JSTP URI is an URL format for describing JSTP Endpoints.

-The current version of the recommendation is the [JSTP/0.6 URI 1.0 Draft].
+The current version of the recommendation is the [JSTP/0.6 URI 1.0 Draft](version/1.0/index.md).

 All versions
 ------------